alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### phone_number (required)

-The phone number of the recipient of the text message.
-This number can be a UK or international number.
+The phone number of the text message recipient.
+This can be a UK or international number.
+For example:

 ```ruby
 phone_number:"+447900900123"